- Student type: Domestic

 - Degree type: Double Degree

-- Degree(s): Bachelor of Medicine and Bachelor of Surgery
+- Degree(s): Bachelor of Medical Science (Honours)

 Clinical cardiologist and physician researcher, Dr Kegan Moneghetti, recently joined the Faculty of the prestigious Stanford University School of Medicine.